burkfers/qmk_userspace_features/maccel/readme.md

 # Mouse acceleration

-This feature was born from the frustration of not having a tweakable acceleration curve that could work between OSes and hosts and be specific to one device, catalysed by multiple users expressing interest.
+This feature was born from the frustration of not having a tweakable acceleration curve that could work between OSes and hosts and be specific to one device, catalyzed by multiple users expressing interest.

 ## Installation